Pages

 17 vi.
 Elizabeth ADAMS was born 1777, and died 1777.

-The first two generations were done by the Massachusetts Historical Society, found through a google search.
+The first two generations were done by the Massachusetts Historical Society, that I found through a Google search.
 I wanted accurate information, and couldn't count on some of the online sites providing that information.
 The information is located in the Smith-Carter Family Papers.
-The third generation was already done by me, because President John Adams is my 2nd cousin, 7 times removed.
+The third generation was already done by me, because I already knew President John Adams is my 2nd cousin, 7 times removed.
 I was pretty excited to learn that the house belonged to the President's wife's brother!

 The above paragraph was taken from: Descent from Glory: Four Generations of the John Adams Family By Paul C. Nagel, page 28.